foldda/rda/README.md

 }
 ```

-Charian can also easily serializing complex data objects into RDA strings.
+Charian can also be used as a serialization API, as it can be used to disassemble complex data objects into discrete values and be stored in RDA strings.
 More details and code examples are available at [its GitHub repo](https://github.com/foldda/charian)

 ## Snappable - Data Exchange Late-Binding In Practice